darknight/tabby-interview/README.md

 Currently, the receiver has the pattern:

-- `read message from ws -> process message -> send process result to ws`
+- `read message from websocket -> process message -> send process result to websocket`

 The next read has be to waited until the previous `process-send` is done.